My Controversy with Calvin

 It’s just a “lesser love” as well.

-In Malachi God meant to teach
+In Malachi we’re meant to see

 What Edom got was less mercy;